trustfractal/id-integration-docs/README.md

 Response)](https://tools.ietf.org/html/rfc6749#section-5.1) for further details on the fields.

-The list of authorized scopes may be different from the required ones.
+**Note**: the list of authorized scopes may be different from the required ones.
 Default scopes may be added, and the user may deny access to some of them.
 If you request both institution and person scopes, you will only be granted the ones that match the user type.

-#### Refreshing access token
+### Refreshing access token

-Fractal ID OAuth authorization server implements refresh token rotation, which means that every access token refresh request will issue a new refresh token.
+Fractal ID implements refresh token rotation, which means that every access token refresh request will issue a new refresh token.
 Previous tokens are invalidated (revoked) only once the access token is used.
 For refreshed access tokens, the scopes are identical from the previous access token.

 ```
 POST https://AUTH_DOMAIN/oauth/token